Dipeshtwis/curriculum-html-css/portfolio/m8_popup.md

 - Use JavaScript to manipulate DOM elements.
 - Use JavaScript events.
 - Understand how to parse a Figma design to create a UI.
+- Use objects to store and access data.

 ### Estimated time: 4.5h